-The Vitruvian man is an odd candidate for most famous drawing in the world.
+The Vitruvian man is an odd candidate for the most famous drawing in the world.
 It’s small in scale, monochrome, carefully drawn on a page just over a foot tall.
-As far as Da Vinci’s immense oeuvre goes, it’s just one of innumerable sketches—an elegant but apparently simple visual experiment.
-Of course, the cult of personality that has developed around Da Vinci’s genius is persuasive in itself, but this drawing exudes an undeniable magic all its own.
+As far as Da Vinci’s immense oeuvre goes, it’s one of innumerable sketches—an elegant but apparently simple visual experiment.
+The cult of personality that has developed around Da Vinci’s genius is persuasive in itself, but this drawing exudes an undeniable magic all its own.
 We're going to go deep on the history and background of the Vitruvian Man, but first, let’s look at a few reasons why this little drawing has held a place in the public consciousness for centuries:

 In 2018 author and educator Ashish Jaiswal noted in his book ‘Fluid,’ that the encyclopedic text Vishnudharmottara Purana included dimensions for the perfect human form, leading to provocative articles questioning if India should get credit for the Vitruvian Man.
-The Citraśikhaṇḍa section of the Vishnudharmottara, specifically Khanda (chapter) 3, Adhyay (verse) 35 does break down an incredibly elaborate system of measurements across 5 ideal body types based on the width of the human finger, aiming to codify a systematic beautify standard for the creation of religious imagery.
-But according to historian and translator Stella Kramrisch, the text most likely dates from between 200 and 400 CE, making it several hundred years more recent than Vitruvius’s measurement system.
-But you know what, it’s not a competition, and the Vishnudharmottara provides an incredible look into the artistic practices of Gupta-era artwork, and its English translation is available for free—check it out!
+The Citraśikhaṇḍa section of the Vishnudharmottara, specifically Khanda (chapter) 3, Adhyay (verse) 35 does break down an elaborate system of measurements across 5 ideal body types based on the width of the human finger, aiming to codify a systematic beautify standard for the creation of religious imagery.
+But according to historian and translator Stella Kramrisch, the text dates from between 200 and 400 CE, making it several hundred years more recent than Vitruvius’s measurement system.
+But you know what, it’s not a competition, and the Vishnudharmottara provides an glimpse into the artistic practices of Gupta-era artwork, and its English translation is available for free—check it out!

 Short answer?
 No!
 Many ratios are described in Vitruvius’s original writings, with some adaptations introduced by Da Vinci, but the most common claim is that the ratio of radius of the circle to the height of the square is the golden ratio of 0.618··· But assumptions like this often die at the hands of academic scrutiny, and thanks to painstaking analysis by Takashi Ida, Professor of Material Science at the Nagoya Institute of Technology, we know the radius to height ratio is something between 0.606 ∼ 0.609.
 Going even further down the rabbit hole, Edwin Westhoff, photographer and inventor of the “Diagonal Method” of compositional analysis concluded that the integer-based fractions defined by Vitruvius and explored by Da Vinci in no place used or even coincided with the golden ratio.
 Sorry Dan Brown.